AkoruuDev/POC-TS-SEM1/README.md

-# Races list
+# Breeds list

-POC for a TS study, the back-end searches, creates, updates, and deletes contents on races table from Rin20 system
+POC for a TS study, the back-end searches, creates, updates, and deletes contents on breeds table from Rin20 system

 ## How to run for development